bvwaeyen/Hotspice/README.md

 ### Out-of-plane

-Since all magnets of an out-of-plane spin ice have a magnetic moment with no in-plane component, they is simply represented as circles.
+Since all magnets of an out-of-plane spin ice have a magnetic moment with no in-plane component, they are simply represented as circles.

 #### `OOP_Square`